rh-mobb/aro-workshop-content/aro-content/ops/5-arc-integration.md

 type: kubernetes.io/service-account-token

 ```
+We can then create the secret on our ARO cluster.
 ```bash
 oc apply -f aro-content/assets/azure-arc-secret.yaml
 ```
+And finally we can obtain the token for Azure Arc by running the below.
 ```bash
 TOKEN=$(oc get secret azure-arc-observability-secret -o jsonpath='{$.data.token}' | base64 -d | sed 's/$/\\n/g')
 echo $TOKEN